venmo/venmo-ios-sdk/README.md

 pod 'Venmo-iOS-SDK', '~>1.3'
 ```

+Make sure you run `pod install` to install all of your dependencies, and open your `.xcworkspace` file, not your `.xcodeproj` files!

 *If you don't use CocoaPods:*

 Clone this repository and add it to your project (this is a multi-step process, but it is possible).